gfrison/gfrison.github.io/_posts/2018-02-12-catalog-entity-extraction-search.md

 ### Ontology database

 How can we check whether in the query there are valid terms but they are not treated by us?
-[ConceptNet](http://conceptnet.io) would be an answer.
+[ConceptNet](http://conceptnet.io) could be the answer.
 For this purpose more than **400K** terms have been collected among several categories and indexed as the catalog terms in a separate database.

 ## Conclusion